 According to Vertical Aerospace's press release, Seraph follows the successful flight of Vertical Aerospace’s first full-scale Proof of Concept prototype in May 2018, the UK’s first electric vertical takeoff and landing (eVTOL) aircraft to be granted flight permission by the Civil Aviation Authority (CAA).
 Vertical Aerospace says it "is working closely with global aviation regulators, including EASA, to achieve certification for commercial flight."

 The company says that the Seraph was built to test new technologies and systems for integration into Vertical Aerospace’s upcoming passenger model, due to be unveiled next year.
 The aircraft can reach speeds of up to 80 km/h (50 mph).
 Vertical says that VA-X2 "features a unique passive cooling system and a customisable design, meaning the aircraft can be made larger or smaller, fitted with wheels or floats to facilitate water landings.
 With the Seraph (now VA-X2), Vertical Aerospace’s team have developed concepts from their first aircraft and built in capabilities which will be critical for eVTOL aircraft seeking certification from aviation authorities."

 Working closely with global aviation regulators, including EASA, Vertical Aerospace will begin with piloted air taxi services on city-to-city routes.
 Over time, as the technology and regulatory framework develops, it will expand the number of chartered routes served, introduce elements of autonomy, and ultimately, make completely on-demand air taxis a reality.
 The company has already begun the certification process for its next model, a passenger aircraft due to be unveiled next year.

 Vertical Aerospace press release, Oct.
 17, 2019

-For a timeline comparison of first flights, the company's first full-scale Proof of Concept eVTOL aircraft with four (4) propellers and which could hold up to four passengers, first flew indoors (tethered) on Aug.
+For a timeline comparison of first flights, the company's first full-scale Proof of Concept eVTOL aircraft which had four propellers could hold up to four passengers, first flew indoors (tethered) on Aug.
 25, 2017 at Cotswold Airport in Kemble, Gloucestershire, England.
-The same Proof of Concept's first unmanned free flight (untethered) took place on June 6, 2018 at the Cotswold Airport in Kemble.
+The same aircraft's first unmanned free flight (untethered) took place on June 6, 2018 at the Cotswold Airport in Kemble.